Nesraik/IndoJuni-Chatbot/README.md

 chatbot.run_conversation()
 ```

+Utilize this function specifically for calling the bot to generate response for the UI https://vscode.dev/github/Nesraik/IndoJuni-Chatbot/blob/main/chatbot.py#L67

 ## Next Approach
 - Incorporate knowledge graph into chatbot.
 Use RAG as a fall-back in case knowledge graph fails to retrieve relevant item
 - Try moonshotai/kimi-k2-instruct-0905 next and compare performance to current LLM (llama-3.3-70b-versatile)